RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 Our production inventory microservice will use an external database (PostgreSQL) to house inventory data.
 First, deploy a new instance of PostgreSQL by executing the following commands via CodeReady Workspaces Terminal:

- * Create a new project in OpenShift Cluster.
+ * Switch to the cloudnativeapps project in the terminal.
 You need to replace `userXX` with your username:

 `oc project userXX-cloudnativeapps`